 The RHF partnered with Imagine Canada on this extensive research project that mined a range of public sources including CRA databases and Statistics Canada survey results to produce the most comprehensive long-range picture of individual giving in Canada.

 Subscribe to the RHF Newsletter in the footer below to be notified when the final report is available.

 Listen to Episode 2 of the KCI Philanthropy podcast The Ask, which explores Imagine Canada’s landmark study on giving in Canada.

 2. Giving behaviour of Canadian millennials

-The RHF partnered with Environics Research to create a portrait of social values segmentation of giving behaviour among Canadian millennials, including what giving means to them, and what drives them to give, and how values that inform giving patterns are learned.
+The RHF partnered with Environics Research to create a social values segmentation of giving behaviour among Canadian millennials, including what giving means to them, and what drives them to give, and how the values that inform giving patterns are learned.

 3. How “nudging” can increase giving behaviour

 To explore how behavioural science can be applied to the act of giving, the Rideau Hall Foundation partnered with Behaviourial Insights Team (BIT), the MS Society of Canada and Canada’s Privy Council Office on a series of trials to contribute to a deeper understanding of how giving can be more strongly encouraged.